Toglefritz/flutter_splendid_ble/TESTING.md

 **M5 Stack ATOM Matrix ESP32 Development Kit**, though it can be easily adapted for other ESP32 boards by modifying the `platformio.ini` configuration file.

+**Important**: The actual PlatformIO project is located at `firmware/esp32_bluetooth_tester/esp32_bluetooth_tester/` due to the git submodule structure.
+The build tools in the `tools/` directory handle this automatically.

 The ESP32 test firmware implements:

 - **Standard BLE Services**: Heart Rate, Battery, Device Information, and custom test services